GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Result

-In this part, classical and novel deep learning methods are used to classify the $160\times160$ pixels sub-database, $120\times120$ pixels sub-database and $80\times80$ pixels sub-database of GasHisSDB.
-In a series of comparative experiments, the ratio of the training, validation and test sets to the three sub-databases is split 4:4:2.
+In this part, classical and novel deep learning methods are used to classify the Sub-database A, Sub-database B and Sub-database C of GasHisSDB.
+In a series of comparative experiments, the ratio of the training, validation and test sets to the three Sub-databases is split 4:4:2.
 Each model uses a learning rate of 0.00002, the batch size is set to 32, and the experiment is performed for 100 epochs, to observe the classification results of this database on different models.
 The results of the comparative experiment are shown in Table. \ref{tbl5}.